 Laptop: ASUS Vivobook E403SA

 In terms of ports, you’re covered as it has a HDMI port, USB 3.0 port, USB Type-C port (didn’t expect that one, very new in the non-Mac laptop market), a 3.5mm headphone jack, SD card reader and a USB 2.0 port.
+More than what you get with a Mac.

 It’s rather light and thin with a charger that doesn’t consist of a chunky power brick, therefore not violating your bag rights.
 You can go search the specs up yourself because I’m not good at this stuff, though it works like a charm with the cheap price tag too.